metinyiki/github-slideshow/_posts/0000-01-02-metinyiki.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 This is very important.
-This file has been edited by metinyiki New version offers more visibility with more text to read upon arrival
+This file has been edited by metinyiki that is all.
+New version offers more visibility with more text to read upon arrival